CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 Each run needs:

-- an initial structure in PDB format; and
+- an initial structure PDB file
-- a text file named exactly `input.txt`.
+- `input.txt`.

-From the root of the downloaded PepAD repository, create a run directory.
+Then create a run directory and change to the run directory.
 Copy the input template into the run directory as `input.txt`, copy the initial structure, and edit `input.txt`:

+Example: if a run directory is created in the `/PepAD-User-Friendly-Package`
 ```bash
 mkdir -p run1
 cp src/input.example.txt run1/input.txt